 I’m using fresh apples from my apple tree, and you can use any apple you like.

 If you are using a blender you’ll probably want to remove the core from the center and perhaps the peel.
-I like to use an apple peeler corer slicer for this process before sticking the apples in the blender.
+I like to use an apple peeler/corer/slicer for this process before sticking the apples in the blender.

 Place some apples in the juicer, place the lid on the top, turn the juicer on, and press lightly on the lid.
 The apples are pulled apart super fast, and the juice dispenses.
 Turn the juicer off, wait until it stops spinning, and then repeat the process until you have all of the juice you want.

-If you’re using a blender, simply place your peeled and cored apples in your blender and turn them on.
+If you’re using a blender, simply place your peeled and cored apples in your blender and turn it on.
 You might want to add a little water to help with the process of blending.

-A juicer shreds the apple discards what you want to drink, and just allows the juice to go through.
-It separates them out and then discards the rest in a basket on the back side of the juicer that you can empty out.
+A juicer shreds the apple discards what you don’t want to drink, and just allows the juice to go through.
+It separates the coarse particles of pulp and apple seeds into a basket on the back side of the juicer that you can empty.

 The process is the same with a blender.

-If you want to filter it more, place a strainer over your glass, and pour the juice through it.
+The filtration process is easy, just place a mesh strainer over your glass, and pour the juice through it.
 The strainer will catch the larger parts and let the juice go through.
 You can discard what is in the strainer.

 Here’s a look at it after being strained.
 You can drink it cold or warm.
-We like to brew it with some cinnamon sticks and make hot apple cider.
+We like to brew it with some cinnamon sticks and make homemade apple cider.
 You can find that recipe at Hot Apple Cider Bar

 Juicing Apples for Cider, It’s Amazingly Easy and Delicious Video